-With all the talk about teeth we sometimes overlook the importance of the jawbones that support them.
+With all the talk about teeth we sometimes overlook the importance of a healthy jaw and the jawbones that support your teeth.
 You may have noticed someone whose face and cheeks have a ‘sunken’ appearance.
 This occurs when too many teeth are missing and there is nothing to support the soft cheek tissue.
 But a sunken appearance isn’t the only consequence of too many missing teeth.

 We know that our teeth must have the support of the jaw to work properly.
 But the jaw also depends upon our teeth for its continued health and strength.
 Why is this so?